devdogio/Quest-System-Pro-Docs/docs/GettingStarted.md

 The triggers require 2 things to work, the actual trigger, and the player to calculate the distance to the trigger.
 [More about triggers here.](Misc/Triggers.md)

+!!! note
+	The main camera requires a `PhysicsRaycaster` with the "Ignore Raycasts" layer disabled for trigger clicks to get detected.

 ## 6. Demo UI

 To display UI you have to add a canvas (DialogueUI for dialogues and QuestUI for quests).